awsdocs/amazon-workspaces-administration-guide/doc_source/byol-windows-images.md

 Before you begin, verify the following:
 + Your Microsoft licensing agreement allows Windows to be run in a virtual hosted environment\.
-+ If you will be using non\-GPU\-enabled bundles \(bundles other than Graphics and GraphicsPro\), verify that you will use a minimum of 200 WorkSpaces per Region\.
-These 200 WorkSpaces can be any mix of AlwaysOn and AutoStop WorkSpaces\.
-Using a minimum of 200 WorkSpaces per Region is a requirement for running your WorkSpaces on dedicated hardware\.
++ If you will be using non\-GPU\-enabled bundles \(bundles other than Graphics\.g4dn, GraphicsPro\.g4dn, Graphics, and GraphicsPro\), verify that you will use a minimum of 100 WorkSpaces per Region\.
+These 100 WorkSpaces can be any mix of AlwaysOn and AutoStop WorkSpaces\.
+Using a minimum of 100 WorkSpaces per Region is a requirement for running your WorkSpaces on dedicated hardware\.
 Running your WorkSpaces on dedicated hardware is necessary to comply with Microsoft licensing requirements\.
 The dedicated hardware is provisioned on the AWS side, so your VPC can stay on default tenancy\.

-  If you plan to use GPU\-enabled \(Graphics and GraphicsPro\) bundles, verify that you will run a minimum of 4 AlwaysOn or 20 AutoStop GPU\-enabled WorkSpaces in a Region per month on dedicated hardware\.
+  If you plan to use GPU\-enabled \(Graphics\.g4dn, GraphicsPro\.g4dn, Graphics, and GraphicsPro\) bundles, verify that you will run a minimum of 4 AlwaysOn or 20 AutoStop GPU\-enabled WorkSpaces in a Region per month on dedicated hardware\.
 **Note**
-Graphics and GraphicsPro bundles can be created only for the PCoIP protocol at this time\.
+Graphics\.g4dn, GraphicsPro\.g4dn, Graphics, and GraphicsPro bundles can be created only for the PCoIP protocol at this time\.
 Graphics and GraphicsPro bundles aren't currently available in the Asia Pacific \(Mumbai\) Region\.
 + WorkSpaces can use a management interface in the /16 IP address range\.
 The management interface is connected to a secure WorkSpaces management network used for interactive streaming\.
 This allows WorkSpaces to manage your WorkSpaces\.
 For more information, see [Network interfaces](workspaces-port-requirements.md#network-interfaces)\.
 You must reserve a /16 netmask from at least one of the following IP address ranges for this purpose:
   + 10\.0\.0\.0/8